Revan-Cool/Drone_Jammer/README.md

 - **Electron** and **Express** are used for developing the desktop application and backend server respectively.
 - The interface utilizes **Tailwind CSS** for styling and icons from **Font Awesome**.

-For any further questions or contributions, feel free to reach out or create a pull request!
+For any further questions or contributions fuck off!!!